 How to Make Coconut Milk Video

-Watch this video to see a demonstration on how to make the homemade coconut milk from desiccated coconut and then go below to get the recipe.
+If you're more of a visual person, watch this full-length YouTube video to see a demonstration on how to make the homemade coconut milk from desiccated coconut and then go below to get the recipe.

 How to Store Your Dairy-free Milk